Perlence/AutoHotkey.py/README.md

 ## Credits

 AutoHotkey.py was greatly inspired by Aurelain's [Exo](https://github.com/Aurelain/Exo).
-Thanks to Lexikos for his inspiring work on AutoHotkey.
+Thanks to Lexikos for his monumental work on AutoHotkey.
 Thanks to the AutoHotkey site admins for maintaining the lively and welcoming forums.